nelsonijih/svm-hw-scheduler/README.md

 ├── Makefile           # For building the project and running tests.
 ├── rtl/               # Verilog source files
 ├── tb/                # test bench with testcases.
-├── sim/               # output from simulations
-└── src                # Old source.
+├── sim/               # to place output from simulations └── src                # Old source.
 Ignore this folder in this branch

 ## Design Implementation Overview & Components